DrupalizeMe/lesson-materials-template/data/README.md

 ## What Is This?

 This directory contains database snapshots for various points throughout a tutorial.
 Likely each snapshot will correspond to an individual lesson.
-Snapshots should be named to that it's easy to figure out what lesson they correspond with.
+Snapshots should be named so that it's easy to figure out what lesson they correspond with.

 Example: